kubeflow/website/content/docs/guides/gitops-for-kubeflow.md

     * NOTE: There is a [known issue](https://github.com/kubeflow/kubeflow/issues/1145) with the IAP component that prevents the envoy service from becoming synced and causes all subsequent syncs to fail.
 As a workaround for this issue, we recommend that you sync individual resources by adding the resource flag to your sync command.

+    You can then access your Kubeflow UI by going to `https://<KFAPP>.endpoint.<PROJECT>.cloud.googl/`.
+    * It can take 10–15 minutes for the endpoint to become available.
+Kubeflow needs to provision a signed SSL certificate and register a DNS name.

 ## Going Forward
-When you make a commit a change that modifies the ksonnet application directory of your Kubeflow repository (the ks_app directory if you used the kfctl.sh script), Argo CD will detect that your application is out of sync with your git repo.
+When you commit a change that modifies the ksonnet application directory of your Kubeflow repository (the ks_app directory if you used the kfctl.sh script), Argo CD will detect that your application is out of sync with your git repo.
 To sync the new resource, you can run
 ```bash
 argocd app sync kubeflow --resource GROUP:KIND:NAME
 ```